 - Explain where the money goes: People are more likely to donate when they understand the purpose

-- Make the CTA obvious: Don’t bury your form-put it above the fold
+- Make the CTA obvious: Don't bury your form - put it above the fold

-- Test it: Always run through the full donation process yourself
+- Test it: Always run through the full donation process yourself before going live

 * Read the rest of the post and open up an offer